 Rich's practice is primarily representing developers and investors in securing entitlements and financial incentives for urban and suburban projects.
-Rich has entitled millions of square feet of land and improvements in Chicagoland and beyond and has secured more than US$2.5 billion in economic incentives for his clients.
+Rich has entitled millions of square feet of land and improvements in Chicagoland and beyond and has secured more than US$3 billion in economic incentives for his clients.

 Rich is a member of DLA Piper's North American Pro Bono Committee and is the 2018 recipient of DLA Piper’s Global Pro Bono and Community Service Partner of the Year.
 His pro bono interests range from representing community economic corporations on land use and zoning matters to representing individual asylum seekers and new arrivals.

 - Represented international steel company in connection with federal, state and municipal legislative approvals and incentives to facilitate the relocation from the north side of Chicago to the south side of Chicago of a US$300 million steel production facility

 - Represented numerous universities and professional sports teams in connection with the construction of new residential, sports and academic facilities throughout Chicagoland